 Charitable Remainder Annuity Trust (CRAT)

-Create a trust that pays a specific annual benefit for 20 years or for the life of the beneficiary(ies).
+Create a trust that pays a specific annual benefit for up to 20 years or for the life of the beneficiary(ies).
 When the donor payout ends, trust property transfers to us.
 Enjoy a current income tax charitable deduction and avoid immediate capital gains tax on the transfer when the trust is funded with long-term appreciated property.

 Charitable Remainder Unitrust (CRUT)